DevasNAI/Electro-HorchatasPuzzleBot/cvModule/README.md

-## Computer Vision Module
+# Computer Vision Module
+  The computer vision module presents us with different kinds of applications and usage of computer vision within the industry and the principles of the camera models that allow us to process images as we need.

 ## Quasi-static robot Visuocontrol
-This directory is used only for the computer vision module, to use ROS Noetic.